Atakku/fsmp-ae2/guidebook/ae2-mechanics/subnetworks.md

 *   and so on

 Very useful for making subnetworks is the <ItemLink id="quartz_fiber" />.
-It transfers power between networks without connecting them, allowing you to power subnets without needing to put energy acceptors and power cables everywhere.
+It transfers power between networks without connecting them, allowing you to power subnets without needing to put energy cells everywhere.